When comparing Puerto Vallarta vs Cabo San Lucas which do you try?

 Even if you decide to take the Baja route, you can catch a ferry from La Paz to Topolobampo, heading southward towards Acapulco and Guatemala.

 Puerto Vallarta is easily one of the most picturesque spots in the North American continent.
+If you plan on renting a car you will get ample opportunity to see some of the best ocean viewpoints.

 The infamous Banderas Bay overlooks the world’s largest ocean: the Pacific, giving you easy access to places such as Sayulita and the Sierra Madre mountain range.